-If you need help with an issue that involves a federal agency I am happy to provide assistance.
-Please contact the casework staff in one of my District Offices to discuss your situation.
-In most cases, my office can contact the appropriate agency on your behalf to assure that you have been given every consideration available.
-Please note that I cannot force an agency to expedite a case or act in favor of a constituent.
-However, I can help communicate the circumstances and request that the agency take appropriate actions to assist you.
+If you need help with a federal government agency or issue, I'm happy to provide assistance and advocate for you however I can.
+My office can often contact the appropriate agency on your behalf to assure that you have been given every consideration available.
+Please know that I cannot force an agency to act in favor of a constituent.
+However, I can help communicate the circumstances and request that they take appropriate actions to assist you.

 If your situation is an emergency that requires urgent help (an urgent passport request, an ill family member overseas, etc.) you should call my District Office closest to you for immediate assistance.